Overview of Auctions and Their Relevance

 - Scalability solutions involve various components of the network, including servers and other hardware.

-Failover is a strategy for dealing with server failure by having other servers take on the load.
+- Failover: Failover is a strategy for dealing with server failure by having other servers take on the load.
 In the Requirements Definition, the Web team has defined the up-time requirements.
 Most sites (again, in particular, e-commerce sites) require high fault resilience to achieve those up-time requirements.
 In other words, failover strategies enable the site to provide the highest levels of uninterrupted service.
+There are a variety of failover approaches that a Web team can take.
+The final choice depends on up-time requirements and the available budget.

+- Disaster Recovery: It is important to plan for the possible failure of key site hardware.
+The design should include supplemental equipment to mediate hardware failure.
+This equipment may include: Hot swappable disks: disks that can be safely removed and replaced from a server without turning the server off.
 RAIDs (Redundant Arrays of Inexpensive Disks): a set of techniques for combining disk drives into an array of drivers.
 Data is written across a number of drives, thus reducing the loss of data should one disk fail.
 There are several levels of RAID that can be implemented to provide data protection in the event of hardware failure (such as striping data across drives, or mirroring the data onto two drives).

 - Extra network connectivity hardware (NICs, hubs, routers)